Last modified: August 25, 2021

 The EPA has authority to implement and enforce federal asbestos laws in New Hampshire.
 These laws come from the Asbestos National Emission Standards for Hazardous Air Pollutants (NESHAP) regulations, which specify how workers must manage asbestos materials while renovating or demolishing buildings.

-In addition to federal regulations, states and towns can enact their own asbestos laws as long as they are as strict as the governments.
+In addition to federal regulations, states and towns can enact their own asbestos laws as long as they are as strict as the government’s laws.
 In New Hampshire, Title X of the Public Health Services Act lists state-specific laws for a wide range of public health issues, including the management of asbestos.
 Additional asbestos requirements are found in the New Hampshire Code of Administrative Rules.

 Before any renovation or demolition project, the building owner must hire an accredited professional to inspect for asbestos.
 If asbestos is found, it must be removed and disposed of according to state and federal asbestos regulations.
 Residents can contact the New Hampshire Department of Environmental Services for lists of certified asbestos inspectors, licensed abatement contractors and approved asbestos disposal facilities.